Shellywell123/Skate-3-Texture-Tools/docs/how-to-use.md

 ### when exporting modded dds files

- - for deck graphics use compression DXT5/BC3 with generated minimaps
+ - for deck,team logo graphics use compression DXT5/BC3 with generated minimaps
  - for tatto decals use compression DXT1/BC3 with generated minimaps